 Autism Spectrum Disorders (B-21)

 Educators specializing in Autism Spectrum Disorders (ASD) work towards discovering the ways that ASD challenges a student in communication, socialization and behaviors, and affect a student’s thinking and perceiving, sensory processing, and motor, vocational, academic and organizational skills.
+Check out our 2017 Summer Institute: Autism Spectrum Disorders.

 Join us soon for an online information session to learn more about all the ways you can pursue a Special Education licensure or degree!